Haki Xhakli: Life

 Haki Xhakli was born on 3 October 1952 in Ferizaj, where he attended his early education.
-In 1978 he graduated from the Academy of Figurative Arts in University of Prishtina, where he studied painting in the class of professor Rexhep Ferri.
+In 1978 he graduated from the Academy of Figurative Arts in University of Pristina, where he studied painting in the class of professor Rexhep Ferri.

 From 1982 to 1988 he was leading the Artist's Association Zef Kolombi in Ferizaj.
 Since 1984 he has been a member of the Association of Figurative Artists of Kosovo, which he chaired from 2006 to 2008.

-He has been working at the Faculty of Education since 2005, where he teaches art methodology to undergraduates and graduates, with the title of Professor Assistant at the University of Prishtina.
+He has been working at the Faculty of Education since 2005, where he teaches art methodology to undergraduates and graduates, with the title of Professor Assistant at the University of Pristina.
 In 2010 he received a Doctoral Degree on Social Sciences at University of Skopje.
-In 2016 he served temporarily as the Dean of Faculty of Education at University of Prishtina.
+In 2016 he served temporarily as the Dean of Faculty of Education at University of Pristina.
 Xhakli was also a national coordinator for curriculum development of art education in Kosovo organised by Ministry of Education, Science and Technology (Kosovo) from 2002 until 2012.

 Exhibitions

-Xhakli participated in several international collective exhibitions and opened personal ones in Kosovo, Italy, Germany, France, Netherlands, Serbia, Macedonia and Albania.
+Xhakli participated in several international collective exhibitions and opened personal ones in Kosovo, Italy, Germany, Finland, France, Netherlands, Serbia, Macedonia and Albania.

 In Kosovo, he had ten solo exhibitions and participated in forty four (44) collective exhibitions.